 Dead Bugs, begin laying on your back with your arms and legs above your shoulders and hips.
 Level one, lower one arm and the other to the board.
 For level two, you are going to lower one leg and then the other.
 Always ensure your core is engaged.

 For level three, we are going to lower opposite limbs, engaging our core every time we exhale and lower our limbs.
-This exercise is great to improve core stability and coordination and will help to improve all aspects of your stand-up paddle boarding.
+This exercise is great to improve core stability and coordination and will help to improve all aspects of your techniques.

-Try thirty rounds of these exercises next time you go stand-up paddle boarding.
-Doing these exercises every time you are on the water will not only improve your core strength and stability but will also improve your stand-up paddle boarding strength and efficiency.
+Try thirty rounds of these exercises.
+Doing these exercises every time you are on the water will not only improve your core strength and stability but will also improve your technique, strength and efficiency.
 Thank you for joining Mountain Life Fitness and remember, you have nothing but potential.

 Health Benefits of Paddle Boarding

 There is a new trend of water sports that is gaining immense popularity.
-Paddle boarding, or stand up paddle boarding, has been a fascinating sport to watch.
+Paddle boarding has been a fascinating sport to watch.
 Its ...read more history begins with Hawaiians using them as a recreational outlet as well as a form of transportation when the waves were not adequate to surf.